Bad-Games-Studio/cutest-torture/README.md

 Key features are:
   - Move along the platforms and collect coins.
-  - IF you fall off the platform, you lose.
+  - If you fall off the platform, you lose.
   - Reach the finish to win.

 Left Mouse button to alternate between moving left or right.